EOEPCA/deployment-guide/docs/building-blocks/data-gateway.md

 The Data Gateway is utilised by other building blocks rather than deployed standalone:

 - **Resource Registration**: Uses Data Gateway for harvesting from external catalogues
-- **Processing Engine**: Leverages it for input data preparation and access
+- **Processing Engine**: Uses it for input data preparation and access
-- **Data Access**: Employs it for retrieving dataset assets for visualisation services
+- **Data Access**: Uses it for retrieving dataset assets for visualisation services

 ---